villisek/villisek/README.md

 # 🎓 Studies

+**[Update: I'm waiting for my exam results.
+There's 99.999% chances I succeed.
+I'll keep studying, but then to get a license-degree!]**
 I'm on the 2nd-year of a "BTS Systèmes numériques" (with the 🥐 accent 😛- equivalent to a technical degree or BTEC).
 My exam will be in Q2-Q3 2021.